sc0rps/Lesson-Bot/README.md

 * The teacher has to be the teacher with their title and their name.
 Note: It can only be two words.
 Example: "Mr Mark" has to be used and "Mr Jacob Mark" cannot be used.
 A way to bypass that would be to use "Mr Jacob_Mark"
 * The link would be the zoom link for the lesson or the location of your classroom.
 If you put "free" in that section the code would automatically say it is a free period.
 Note: It can only be one word.
 Example: "Floor Two" cannot be used so "Floor_Two" has to be used instead.

 After filling out these values, your Lesson Bot should be complete!
+Use the `.help` command to get started!